Read our Co-CEO’s take on compensation trends — featured in WSJ.

 Line of sight is key.
 I’ve seen plans with 20-30 sales metrics, but that high of a number makes it nearly impossible for a sales rep to know where to focus their efforts.
 So 3 is the magic number.
 More than three is too complicated.
 Less than three is not maximizing opportunities for incentive levers.”

-If you can visualize a better commission dashboard, you can build it.
+If you can visualize a better commission dashboard for your sales compensation plan, you can build it.

 Those are words we live by at CaptivateIQ.